b3nn0/ogn2dump1090/README.md

+# WARNING
+Documentation/this README is terribly outdated.
+Only use if you know what you are doing

 # ogn2dump1090
 Simple tool to inject Open Glider Network Traffic into a `dump1090-fa` instance for display on a unified map (will be displayed as "MLAT" traffic).
 It contains setup scripts to install everything that's needed (including a modified dump1090-fa instance) on a Pi3B or Pi4B with a fresh RasPiOS (idealy 64bit Bookworm) installed.
 It requires basic RasPiOS knowledge (i.e. connecting via SSH and basic Linux shell stuff)